ErHaWeb/klaro_consent_manager/Documentation/Integrator/HowTo/CustomPurpose/Index.rst

 TSconfig
 ========

-Create your new purpose (for example with the key `mycoolpurpose`) via TSconfig in the following form:
+Create your new purpose (for example with the key `mycoolpurpose`) via TSconfig in the following form.
+The resulting option is available in the :ref:`service purpose field <for-editors-service-general>` and the :ref:`configuration purpose order field <for-editors-configuration-general>`.

 ..  code-block:: typoscript
     :linenos: